 - Utilise your free $100 ActiveSG credits to enter swimming pools, gyms, sports classes and book facilities (valid until 31 Dec 2017)

-- Download activpass app to get up to 90% discounts off spas, salons, gyms and fitness studios
+- Download activpass app to get up to 90% discounts on spas, salons, gyms and fitness studios

 - Exercise during lunchtime and bring your own fruits for snacks

-- Check out free fitness trials (and practise saying “no” to hard-sell packages before you go down)
+- Check out free fitness trials (and practice saying “no” to hard-sell packages before you go down)

-- Free sports workouts by HPB’s Sundays@The Park
+- Free sports workouts by HPB’s [email protected] Park

-Mental and emotional health are just as important as physical health.
+Mental and emotional health is just as important as physical health.
 These are some tips I found useful to stay sane: